Estimote/Android-Proximity-SDK/README.md

 # Estimote Proximity SDK for Android

-Estimote Proximity SDK aims to provide a simple way for apps to react to physical context by reading signals from Estimote Beacons.
+*Estimote Proximity SDK aims to provide a simple way for apps to react to physical context by reading signals from Estimote Beacons.*

-Why should you use it?
+**Main features:**

 1. Reliability.
 It's built upon Estimote Monitoring, Estimote's algorithm for reliable enter/exit reporting.
 2. No need to operate on abstract identifiers, or Proximity UUID, Major, Minor triplets.
 Estimote Proximity SDK lets you define zones by setting predicates for human-readable JSONs.